-The leg extension, along with sissy squats, are the best exercises to develop the rectus femoris, the V-shaped two-headed muscle on the upper middle portion of the front thigh.
+The leg extension, along with hack and sissy squats, are the best exercises to develop the rectus femoris, the V-shaped two-headed muscle on the upper middle portion of the front thigh.
 The single-joint action at the knee allows this muscle to actively lengthen and shorten, leading to more intense contractions impossible through compound exercises like the squat or leg press.
-Also, by adjusting the seat so it’s far behind you while leaning back, you can deeply stretch this muscle for a better growth stimulus by increasing passive tension.
+Also, by adjusting the seat so it’s far behind you while leaning back, you can deeply stretch this muscle for a better distal growth stimulus by increasing passive tension.

 The spread of scientific studies that condemn the leg extension machine has made it far less popular as an exercise.
 It still remains a staple in bodybuilding and with most of the general public that rely on machines to stay safe.
 Ironically, machines will harm them in the long run.